top of page

 -Gautama Buddha

 Throughout my life, I strive to maintain a positive spirit, but repeated acts of deception, cruelty and hate sometimes shakes my faith in mankind.
-When this happens, the wicked witch of worry casts her spell on me and causes my heart to close.
-Fortunately, I've learned how to break her spell.
+When this happens, worry and doubt cast a spell on me and my heart begins to close.
+Fortunately, I've learned how to remedy this thanks to an experience I shared with my son.

 In January of 2016, my son Phil invited me to the 14th Dalai Lama’s panel discussion at the Overture Center in Madison, Wisconsin.
 Delighted, I said, “yes.”